 To schedule your qualifying examination, you must first contact your qualifying exam panel members and arrange a mutually agreeable time for the exam.
 All the qualifying exam panel members must be present for the exam to take place.
-You must also arrange for and reserve a room in which to hold the exam by contacting your advisor's home department or the Huck Graduate Programs Office.
+If the exam will be conducted in-person, you must arrange for and reserve a room in which to hold the exam by contacting your advisor's home department or the Huck Graduate Programs Office.
+If the exam will be conducted remotely via Zoom, the chair of your qualifying exam panel will set up a Zoom Meeting Room and inform you and the other two panel members of the URL link prior to the exam.
+You will need to bring an iPAD or a similar device for your chalk and blackboard presentation.
+Alternatively, you may borrow the iPAD and Pencil from the Program.

-When all this is done, contact the Huck Graduate Programs Office with this information so that your examination paperwork can be prepared.
+After you have scheduled your exam, inform the Huck Graduate Programs Office of the time/date and location (if it is to be conducted in person) of the exam, so that your examination paperwork can be prepared.
 Please allow at least three workdays for the papers to be prepared.